byui-cit/wdd131/src/prove/mission-statement-2.md

 </details>

 The last thing that we need to look at is the logo.
 It is the same blue that the subtitle was, and so has the same contrast issues.
-If we look at another [part of the branding guide](https://www.byui.edu/branding/logos) we can see the rules for using the BYUI logo.
+If we look at another part of the [BYUI branding guide](https://www.byui.edu/branding/logos) we can see the rules for using the BYUI logo.
 Notice that when the logo is used on a dark background they recommend white text.
 Below you will find a new image with white text.

 <img
 src="/assets/images/byui-logo_white.png"